 C. Office of Foreign Assets Control CFR 500-599

 The US Department of the Treasury oversees US economic sanctions and embargoes through its Office of Foreign Assets Control (OFAC).
 Empowered by the Trading with the Enemy Act and the International Emergency Economic Powers Act, OFAC enforces trade, anti-terrorism, narcotics, human rights and other national security and foreign policy based sanctions prohibiting the provision of anything of value, either tangible or intangible, to sanctioned countries, organizations, or individuals.
-The pertinent regulations provide OFAC with broad authority to block or interdict vaguely defined "prohibited transactions" involving restricted destinations or parties.
+OFAC has broad authority to license block or otherwise regulate "transactions" involving goods, technology and services to restricted destinations or parties.